Detection prospects of long-lived quirk pairs at the LHC far detectors: The lifetime of quirk pair

 \section{The lifetime of quirk pair}

-At the LHC, the quirk is produced with some kinetic energy.
-The quirk energy loss can proceed through the radiations of infra-color glueballs and photons~\cite{Evans:2018jmd}.
-The emission of QCD hadrons is assumed to be rare for colored quirk, because the quirk remains in a color-neutral bound state and the size of the bound state is much smaller than the quirk pair oscillation amplitude.
-The quirk pair will eventually settle into a quirkonium ground state which decays through constituent quirk annihilation.
+At the LHC, the quirk is produced with some kinetic energy. {The quirk energy loss can proceed through the radiations of infra-color glueballs, photons~\cite{Evans:2018jmd}, and QCD hadrons.} The quirk pair will eventually settle into a quirkonium ground state which decays through constituent quirk annihilation.
 Moreover, there are two quirks in the $W_R$ scenario.
 The heavier one can decay into the lighter one through $W_R$ with decay width related to the $W_R$ mass and the mass splitting between two quirks.
 In this section, we discuss each of those processes.